Level 1 sex offender registers as transient in Thurston County

-Robert W. Dormady, 53, has registered as a Level 1 sex offender in Thurston County, according to the Thurston County Sheriff’s Office.
+Level 1 sex offender Austin E. Hall, 23, has registered as a transient in Thurston County, according to the Thurston County Sheriff’s Office.

-Dormady pleaded guilty to two counts of sexual battery in October 1991 and was sentenced to 15 years confinement.
-Dormady, at age 28, sexually assaulted a 5-year-old boy.
+In July 2007, Hall pleaded guilty in Thurston County juvenile court to two counts of first-degree rape of a child.
+Hall, at 13, sexually assaulted a 3-year-old girl.

-Dormady stands 6-feet tall and weighs 185 pounds.
-He has brown hair and blue eyes.
+Hall stands 5-feet, 6-inches tall and weighs 165 pounds with brown hair and blue eyes.

 Rolf Boone: 360-754-5403, @rolf_boone